 Struggling with Xanax use disorder can be extremely frustrating and even life-threatening, but there are ways to get help.
 At Granite Recovery Centers, our goal is to help people get treatment for their substance use disorder so that they can reclaim their lives.
 We help people at various stages of the process.

 During the intake process, we will take a look at everything, including your physical, mental, and emotional state.
 Sometimes, people who’ve been prescribed Xanax have other underlying issues or disorders like bipolar disorder or panic disorders.
 Stopping Xanax could interfere with those disorders, so having all of this information on hand is key.

 Some people even go through something called protracted withdrawal syndrome.
 These are withdrawal symptoms that last way beyond the initial withdrawal.
 In worst-case scenarios, these symptoms could last for years, and they include conditions like decreased appetite, anhedonia, lack of appetite, paranoia, psychotic depression, electric shock sensations, and more.
 These types of symptoms could exist in people who never had a psychiatric history prior to taking benzos.

 Kinds of Treatment

 Depending on how severe your situation is, we will suggest either inpatient or outpatient treatment.
-At Granite Recovery Centers, we incorporate MATs, or medication-assisted treatment programs.
+At Granite Recovery Centers, we incorporate MAT, or medication-assisted treatment programs.
 These are programs that use medications to help people deal with the symptoms of detox and withdrawal.